-Fresh out of college, Wasim Akram started off as a project coordinator with Wildlife SOS at its headquarters in Delhi in June 2014.
-Now the Project & Office Manager at the Delhi Headquarters, Wasim’s got a lot under his belt- he helped design India’s first elephant ambulance, a pilot project to turn feral dogs into security dogs, saved 200 old trees from being cut down by arranging their translocation to the Wildlife SOS Elephant Conservation and Care Centre with a 100% survival rate, and manages the Delhi rescue team, amongst a host of other achievements.
+A geologist by education with a specialization in understanding the anthropogenic influences on environment, especially biodiversity outside traditional protected areas, Wasim Akram started working with Wildlife SOS at its headquarters in Delhi in June 2014.
+Now the Manager- Special Projects, Wildlife SOS India, Wasim’s got a lot under his belt.
+He helped design India’s First Elephant Hospital in Mathura, India’s first elephant ambulance, a pilot project to turn feral dogs into security dogs, saved 200 old trees from being cut down by arranging their translocation to the Wildlife SOS Elephant Conservation and Care Centre with a 100% survival rate, and manages the Delhi rescue team, amongst a host of other achievements.
 We thought we’d ask him what keeps him going.

 Tell us about how you joined Wildlife SOS.